dengking/machine-learning/docs/Hardware/NVIDIA/GPU/CUDA/CUDA-Programming-Guide/1. Introduction to CUDA/index.md

 Figure 8 Programmer’s view in the **SIMT** and **tile programming models**.
 In SIMT, the programmer writes **per-thread code** and controls how each thread accesses data.
 In tile programming, the programmer writes **per-block code** that operates on **tiles**; the compiler maps operations to the threads of the block.

 Within a tile kernel, the block executes a **single control flow**.
 The programmer specifies operations on tiles, and the compiler distributes the work across the threads of the block.
 Standard control flow constructs such as conditionals and loops are supported, but because the block follows a **single control flow**, there is no concept of **warp divergence**.
 Scalar operations, such as computing an index or a loop bound, are executed by a single thread of the block.
 Tile operations, such as adding two tiles element by element, are collectively executed in parallel by all threads of the block.

+#### tile VS block

 It is important not to confuse blocks—units of execution—with tiles—units of data.
 A single block may create and operate on many tiles of different shapes and data types.

 翻译: 切勿将**线程块**（执行单元）与**分块瓦片**（数据单元）混淆。单个线程块可创建多种形状、不同数据类型的瓦片并对其进行运算。

+#### 1.2.2.3.1.
+Arrays and tiles

+Tile kernels work with two types of data: **arrays** and **tiles**.
+An array (or global array) is a multidimensional container of elements stored in device memory.
+Arrays are mutable: their contents can be modified by store operations within a kernel.
+An array has a shape and a data type.

+A tile is a multidimensional collection of values that exists only within **tile code** and is local to a single block. **Tiles** are immutable: every operation on a tile produces a new tile rather than modifying an existing one.
+Unlike an array, a tile does not necessarily have a representation in memory—the compiler decides how tile data is stored, and may use registers, shared memory, or other resources of the SM.
+Each dimension of a tile must be a power of two and must be known at **compile time** (that is, its value must be determinable before the kernel executes, rather than computed during execution).
+Tiles cannot be passed as kernel parameters; they are created and consumed entirely within **tile code**.